 Not that Direct Loans made to parents of students are ineligible.

-Eligible participants of Pay As You Earn will see their monthly bills reduced, but at the expense of a longer repayment term (and thus a larger amount of overall interest when the loans are finally paid off).
+Eligible participants of Pay As You Earn will see their monthly bills reduced, but at the expense of a longer repayment term (and thus a larger amount of overall interest when the instant loans are finally paid off).

 Perhaps one of the hottest topics of discussion around student loans as of late is “forgiveness.”
 Student loan forgiveness is a term that refers to absolving borrowers of all their college-related debt.

 Some try to relinquish themselves of debt by filing for bankruptcy, but student loans are rarely ever discharged through bankruptcy.
 However, with the nation’s growing college debt problem, the government decided they needed to provide forgiveness through some means.

 Their solution is to reward those who make consistent payments on their debt and those who serve the public.

 If a borrower makes at least the minimum payment on their student loans for 20 years, they will see their remaining federal loans completely forgiven.